 Here is my 9-Point Plan to help you:

-- Get support.
+Get support.
 It can be lonely and difficult on your own.
 Sometimes you can’t see the wood for the trees and the right kind of support can help you live this plan so that fear turns into fortune, challenge into opportunity and uncertainty into creativity.
-Call me, Tricia Woolfrey, on 0345 130 0854, to find out how.
+Call me, Tricia Woolfrey, on 0345 130 0854, or get in touch here to find out how.
+You’ll be glad you did!

 © Tricia Woolfrey 2018